 Wall Street on Parade is a financial news website geared toward what they describe as the 99%.
-The website is run by Pam Martens and Russ Martens, who has worked in the financial industry/Wall Street for over 4 decades.
-According to their mission statement, Wall Street On Parade hopes to level the playing field between Wall Street and the 99 percent.
+The website is run by Pam Martens and Russ Martens, who have worked in the financial industry/Wall Street for over 4 decades.
+According to its mission statement, Wall Street On Parade hopes to level the playing field between Wall Street and the 99 percent.

 Funded by / Ownership

 Pam and Russ Martens own Wall Street on Parade.
 Books sales appear to be the primary source of revenue.

 Wall Street on Parade reports on economics and finance from a moderate liberal perspective.
 Most news reporting is taken from other sources and summarized, such as this Bernie Madoff, Mastermind of the Largest Ponzi Scheme in History, Dies in Prison at Age 82.
 They properly source from multiple credible media outlets reporting the same story.
 They sometimes use loaded emotional language such as this Senate Banking Chair Sherrod Brown Sends Letters to Wall Street Banks on the Archegos Blowup and Opens a Big Can of Worms, Including Antitrust Issues.
 This story, like many, favors the left.
 In general, they conduct factual news reporting and with a left-leaning bias favoring a liberal economic perspective.
 This is a credible Mom and Pop blog.

 Failed Fact Checks

 - None in the Last 5 years